 Save your game at this point.
 Set the appropriate symbol sequence on each part of the three columns.
 The number of rotations to use is:

 1 2 0 0 1 2 1 2 2 EntranceA cutscene plays, in which the sphere is united with the tetrahedron.
 Go up to the second level and get the Sphere within the Tetrahedron.
-Leave Armagast and go to the opened large circular door at the end of the top-level bridge.
+Leave Armagast and go via the tram to the opened large circular door at the end of the top-level bridge.
 Enter through the circular doorway and use the elevator lever to descend into the dungeon of Dragast.

 Approach the table with four platforms; note the grey T-shaped structure at center.
 The onerous task here is to place colored tuning forks into their correct locations in the correspondingly-colored platforms.
 Tuning fork tones can be tested by clicking them on the short segment of the grey T-shaped structure visible at the edge of the screen when zoomed in.
 To accurately hear the tones, you may want to first turn down the Music and Environment portions of the game's Audio Settings.
 If you have any tuning forks in your inventory from previous attempts at this puzzle, exit and re-enter this room to return them to their initial positions loosely arrayed on the table.